RudolfCardinal/pythonlib/docs/source/notes_python_package_setup.rst

   It's also read when users do a manual installation from it.
 And it's read by PyCharm_ and other IDEs.

   - But possibly it works without this file?
+Yes; it should.
 See below.

 - The ``setup(..., install_requires=[...])`` parameter in ``setup.py`` is read
   by ``pip``.